 - Applying to the affected skin certain creams or ointments that affect your immune system (calcineurin inhibitors)

 - Exposing the affected area to controlled amounts of natural or artificial light (phototherapy)

 - Using oral corticosteroids (pills) or injectable dupilumab, for severe disease

 - Using wet dressings, a medical treatment for severe atopic dermatitis that involves applying a corticosteroid and wrapping it with wet bandages

 Lifestyle and home remedies

 - Take a comfortably warm bath.
-Sprinkle your bath water with uncooked oatmeal or colloidal oatmeal — a finely ground oatmeal that's made for the bathtub.
+Sprinkle your bathwater with baking soda or a finely ground oatmeal that's made for the bathtub (colloidal oatmeal).
 Soak for 5 to 10 minutes, pat dry and apply unscented moisturizer while your skin is still damp.
 A lotion of 12% ammonium lactate or 10% alpha-hydroxy acid helps with flaky, dry skin.

 - Choose mild laundry detergent.
 Because your clothes, sheets and towels touch your skin, choose mild, unscented laundry products.

-- Use stress management techniques.
-Emotional stressors can cause some types of dermatitis to flare up.
-Techniques such as relaxation or biofeedback may help.
+- Manage your stress.
+Emotional stressors can cause some types of dermatitis to flare.
+Consider trying stress management techniques such as relaxation or biofeedback.